The STEREO IMPACT Suite

 STE measures the suprathermal halo/super-halo electron fluxes over electron energies 5 to 100 keV, spanning the gap between SWEA and SEP electron measurements, along the nominal interplanetary field direction with at least 1 minute time resolution from two vantage points.
 Measurements include fluxes, energy spectra, and direction of arrival.
 NOTE: STE-U is not working.

-SEP INSTRUMENT SITE
+SEP SUITE SITE

 For more general information about the STEREO mission, and for verified science data products, please visit the following sites: